startable/startable-standard/StarTable format specification.md

 store two-dimensional tables of data.
 It also supports peripheral information elements such as metadata.

 The StarTable format is file-format agnostic.
-Any file format that can be used to represent a set of “tables” each with columns and rows of cells, can in principle adhere to the StarTable format.
+Any file format that can be used to represent a set of “tables” each with columns and rows of cells, can in principle adhere to the StarTable format, though in practice, CSV and Excel workbooks are most commonly used.

-## History
+### History

 The StarTable format traces its origins to a software project in the Foundations department of Offshore Wind at [Ørsted](https://orsted.com/) in the mid 2010's.